-Over the past five years, the bar and restaurant industry has grown rapidly.
+Over the past five years, the bar, restaurant, and wine industry growth has risen.
 According to the National Restaurant Association’s latest report, the industry is expected to reach a record high of $863 billion in revenue.
 That's a 3.6% increase in growth this year.

 With new spots popping up every day, consumers have more choices, and competition is more intense than ever.
 That makes keeping your bar clean and well-organized one of the most essential factors in running a successful bar.

 Keeping that in mind, we have compiled some handy daily and weekly bar cleaning checklists to keep your bar clean and organized.